Board of Directors

-For ten years, Greg also worked as a head-consultant for the local authority, specialising in data analysis and the mentoring of newly-appointed headteachers.
+For ten years, Gregory also worked as a head-consultant for the local authority, specialising in data analysis and the mentoring of newly-appointed headteachers.
 More recently he has worked as a Local Leader of Education (LLE); in recent times deployed through a local teaching school.
-Greg’s LLE work consisted of two main strands; continuing headteacher mentoring and overseeing the management of a school in challenging circumstances in an executive role.
+Gregory’s LLE work consisted of two main strands; continuing headteacher mentoring and overseeing the management of a school in challenging circumstances in an executive role.
 For ten years he was a Section 48 inspector for the Church of England National Society and has recently retired from his role as an Associate Advisor for schools in the Lincoln Diocese.

-In addition to his work as a director of the Lincoln Diocesan Multi-Academy Trust, Greg is also a member of the Lincoln Diocesan Board of Education, where he chairs the Learning and Development Committee.
+In addition to his work as a director of the Lincoln Diocesan Multi-Academy Trust, Gregory is also a member of the Lincoln Diocesan Board of Education, where he chairs the Learning and Development Committee.
 He is a member of the Corporation of Franklin Sixth Form College in Grimsby, where he chairs the Standards Committee.

-Outside of education Greg is Vice Chair of the Grimsby Cleethorpes Model Engineering Society, and a member of the traffic staff at the National Tramway Museum.
+Outside of education Gregory is Vice Chair of the Grimsby Cleethorpes Model Engineering Society, and a member of the traffic staff at the National Tramway Museum.

 Mrs Joanne Kerry